Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 Juniper Bar for Edinburgh Christmas Market Views

-Juniper has a cocktail menu and does a mean espresso martini, believe me, I’ve tried many in Edinburgh!
+Juniper has a cocktail menu and does a mean espresso martini.

-They are also known for their smoking teapot tipsy teas.
-A scroll-stopping hit for social media fans.
+They are also known for their smoking teapot tipsy teas—a scroll-stopping hit for social media fans.

 Harvey Nichols Brasserie and Bar for St Andrew Square Views

-The Forth Floor Brasserie (30-34 St Andrew Square), and no that’s not a spelling mistake, it’s a pun celebrating the Forth River, is a casual bar and restaurant.
+The Forth Floor Brasserie (30-34 St Andrew Square), and no, that’s not a spelling mistake, it’s a pun celebrating the Forth River, is a casual bar and restaurant.

 Rooftop views peer over St Andrews Square, a thoroughfare from the upmarket Multrees Walk to George Street.

-There is indoor and roof covered outside seating available.
+Indoor and roof-covered outside seating is available.

 The Forth Floor is open to corporate and event bookings.